nayakam/technologies/mongodb/readme.md

 ##  [CRUD](https://docs.mongodb.com/manual/crud/)
 *   [SQL to MongoDB Mapping Chart](https://docs.mongodb.com/manual/reference/sql-comparison/)

+### Explain Results
+*   queryPlanner
+*   executionStats

+### Covered Queries
+When an index covers a query, MongoDB can both match the query conditions and return the results using only the index keys; i.e. MongoDB does not need to examine documents from the collection to return the results.

 #### null vs $exisits
 *   null - the { item : null } query matches documents that either contain the item field whose value is null or that do not contain the item field.
 *   $exisits - Matches the documents that contain the field, including documents where the field value is null.
 If is false, the query returns only the documents that do not contain the field